apache/tvm/docs/dev/hybrid_script.md

 ### Math intrinsics
 So far, these math intrinsics, `log`, `exp`, `sigmoid`, `tanh`, `power`, and `popcount`, are supported.
 No import is required, just use it!
 ### Array allocation
-**TODO**: Use a function call `allocation(shape, type, share/local)` to declare an array buffer.
-The basic usage is roughly the same as variables
+Use a function call `allocation(shape, type, share/local)` to declare an array buffer.
+The basic usage is roughly the same as variables.

+**This function is still under construction.**
 ### Thread bind
 You can also do loop-thread bind by writing code like this:
 ````Python